FRIDAY, OCTOBER 21

 Sunday Brunch Buffet

-All-you-can-eat from all the stations – hot food line, pizza station, expo station,
+All-you-can-eat for $8.25 per person from all the stations – hot food line, pizza

-the grill, salad bar, dessert and drink station.
+station, omelet station, salad bar, dessert and drink station.
+Pay at the door.

 2:30 p.m., Price Theater

 The Tony Award-winning musical continues.
 Box office opens at noon on Oct.
 12